What they are, why they work, how to use them, and

 Conclusion

 Now that’s the straight dope on massage balls!
-Look for heavy, smooth, round balls with good grip and get them in a variety of hardnesses and sizes like the ones we offer in our Deep Tissue Massage Ball Set, found here on Amazon.
-My favorite is our green 70 mm FIRM ball.
+Look for heavy, smooth, round balls with good grip and get them in a variety of hardnesses and sizes like the ones we offer in our Deep Tissue Magic Massage Ball Set, found in our store or on Amazon.
+My all-time favorite is our 70 mm yellow XFIRM ball.
+It’s made from the same natural rubber used in lacrosse balls but it’s larger, about the size of a baseball, which makes it quite heavy at just over 200 g.
+We spared no expense designing this ball, but a pair should last you a lifetime and your lower back will thank you again and again!

 Frequently Asked Questions